-Sessions are typically conducted by videochat or over the phone.
+Coaching sessions are typically conducted by videochat or over the phone.
 In person services are available in the vicinity of Montreal, Canada.
-If the client has a budget for travel costs, services can also be provided worldwide.
+If the client has a budget for travel costs, in person services can also be provided worldwide.

-You mention you use a life coaching approach.
+You mention you use a coaching approach.
 Is this like therapy?

-No. Life coaching supports youth in their process and does not intervene or analyze.
+No. Coaching is not therapy - it does not focus on past trauma, nor diagnosing or treating mental illness.
+Coaching places the accountability and trust in the clients inherent wisdom, with the coach supporting.
 Our approach is forward-looking and focussed on empowering youth to become champions of their own well-being.
 We help youth set objectives, determine their approach, overcome barriers and stay on track.
-Life coaching can be a good complement to traditional therapy.
-Consult the following resource for more information on the life coaching approach.

-We find that our programs are most suited for youth between the ages of 15-25.
+We find that our coaching is most suited for youth between the ages of 15-25.
 That said, there is no set-in-stone age range.
 If there is a good fit and the prospective client is motivated to create change, we are happy to work with them (this includes the youth-at-heart!).

 What do you mean by a good fit?

-I am a parent and I think my youth could benefit from your programs.
+I am a parent and I think my youth could benefit from your coaching services.
 That said, I'm not sure they would be interested.
 How should I approach this?

 The engagement of the youth is crucial for the success in our programs.
 We would recommend talking about our programming with your youth and seeing if they would be interested in setting up a free exploration session.
 We do not advise pushing the youth into anything.